UX Process Case Study

 3. Artifacts

-The documents I create are only a means to an end – not the end itself.
+The alignment documents I create are only a means to an end – not the end itself.

 1. Mind Maps